 Commercial hammer handles are a one-size-fits-nobody design, intended to accommodate many grip styles, apparently by many species, along most of the handle’s length.
 Holding the hammer like a hungry troll tenderizing a dwarf for the stewpot (perhaps with a delicate sprinkle of sage or a more bold glob of “floater” spice), and choking up on the grip like a near-sighted grandmother is the lowest-common-denominator design standard for commercial hammers, a crude detail simply not to be borne by C&S Tool’s Beloved Customers and the exceedingly refined Gentle Readers of this blog.

 The ultimate goal of this exercise is to produce a hammer that fits Gentle Reader’s body perfectly, not every Tom, Burt or William that staggers into The Home Despot from the Ettenmoors.
-It will fit your arm, and your hand, and you grip without choking-up on it.
+It will fit your arm, and your hand, and your grip without choking-up on it.

 What’s wrong with choking up on the handle?
+What’s that?
 Did I just hear you say: “If it’s good enough for Granny it’s good enough for me?”
 If so we may need to procure more of the salve Mifune Toshiro lamented not having.